 4.0 Background of the Study

-Background of this study was driven by the major protests that happened in Alabama and their impact on democracy in the USA.
-In December 1955 in Alabama the first protest was led by Rosa Parks.
-Rosa parks was a black woman who was once mistreated in a bus forced and coerced to give a white man a seat.
+This study’s background was driven by the major protests that happened in Alabama in the mid-1950s and their impact on democracy in the USA.
+The first such protest was led by Rosa Parks.
+Rosa Parks was a black woman who was once mistreated on a public bus, forced and coerced to give a white man a seat.
 This was as a result of the law and rule of segregation that was passed by the white man’s government to discriminate the black community or the minorities.
-She defied the law and this led to her arrest.
+She defied the law, which led to her arrest.
 The civil rights activists saw that as an opportunity to protest and demonstrate against the segregation laws.
 Montgomery decided to have a one-day boycott demanding for her release.
-This inspired the black community to do more protests for their freedom.
+This inspired the black community to conduct more protests for their freedom.

-This is when Martin Luther King decided to join the protests for equality in democracy.
+This was when Martin Luther King decided to join the protests for equality in democracy.
 As a young man led by his passion to transform his community, he gave them hope and resilience to overcome the brutal ruling regime.
 They looked for other means to transport them to work.
 This were small cars that were only drove by the black man.
-The buses which belonged to the white man began feeling the impact of the protest and the boycott.
-Due to this the white government felt threatened.
+The bus companies, which belonged to the white men, began to feel the financial impact of the protest and the boycott.
+Due to this, the white government felt threatened.

 .
-Consequently, this led to arrests, killings and bombing of any black man gatherings.
-On the same, Dr. Martin Luther King urged the black community to protest in a non-violence strategy as Mahatma Gandhi did in India on the teachings of the same in his country’s protest for independence.
+Consequently, this led to arrests, killings and bombing of any gatherings of black men.
+On the same, Dr. Martin Luther King urged the black community to protest with a non-violence strategy, as Mahatma Gandhi did in India on the teachings of the same in his country’s protest for independence.
 The protest was successful after the case was taken to the Supreme Court and the judge ruled out the law of segregation.
-The current civil rights organizations and movement were as a result of these historical protests.
+The current civil rights organizations and movement resulted from these historical protests.
 Following this historical protest, the effect of protests in the democracy were studied as below.

-5.0 Effects of Protest to a Democracy.
+5.0 Effects of Protest to a Democracy

-5.1 Creating Protestor’s Unity
+5.1 Creating Protestor Unity

-During protests the black community or the minority groups felt unified and this increased their bond and solidarity.
-Even after social mistreats and injustices they would still feel togetherness.
-This gave them hope to keep pushing for the democracy.
-As martin Luther King depicted, democracy should be for everyone regardless of where he is from or the color of his skin.
-The Protestants would also be secluded with the white man when it came to the hotels, place of living and schools.
+During protests, the black community or the minority groups felt unified, which increased their bond and solidarity.
+Even after social mistreatment and injustices, they still felt togetherness.
+This gave them hope to keep pushing for the democracy that they sought.
+As Martin Luther King depicted, democracy should be for everyone, regardless of where he is from or the color of his skin.
+The Protestants would also be secluded from white men at hotels, places of living and schools.
 As the demonstrations continued, so the dream of having a fair democracy was getting clearer for the minority group.
-They would meet in their segregated groups and discuss the racial oppressions.
-This would create a form of console and therapy for the afflicted.
+They met in their segregated groups and discussed the racial oppressions.
+This created a form of console and therapy for the afflicted.

-Mass movements always created havoc and this made the white man’s government feel threatened and disrespected according to their way of ruling.
-This made the whole of the USA feel the movement to insight the black man to fight for democracy.
-All states which had the black man oppression segregation law were all challenged.
+Mass movements always created havoc and this made the white men’s government feel threatened and disrespected according to its way of ruling.
+This made the whole USA feel the black men’s insight as they fought for democracy.
+All states which had oppressive segregation laws were challenged.
 This effected the uprising of a court case by Plessy vs. Ferguson in the Louisiana court to fight for the out-ruling of the segregation laws against the black race.
-In the end the Supreme Court decided to denounce officially the law of segregation which was affected in the whole of America.
+In the end, the Supreme Court officially denounced the law of segregation which affected the whole of America.